justinmahar/SublimeCSAutocompletePlus/README.md

 This makes life that much easier.

 In addition, autocomplete suggests inherited properties and methods from Object.
-Built-in types are defined in `CoffeeScript Autocomplete Plus Built-In Types.sublime-settings`.
-You can experiment with this, but there is a separate file for your own custom types should you be interested in adding them.
-See the configuration section below for more on adding custom types.

 ### Custom Types